Rhain-U/milestone-project-1/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time therapy user, I want to know more about the company and what you do.
+        1. As a First Time therapy user, I want to know more about the company and what they do.
-        2. As a First Time therapy user, I want to be able to easily navigate throughout the site to find out what types of therapy you offer.
+        2. As a First Time therapy user, I want to be able to easily navigate throughout the site to find out what types of therapy they offer.
         3. As a First Time therapy user, I want to know that the website is secure and that my personal information will be kept confidential.

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to be able to contact the company to book in a therapy session.
-        2. As a Returning Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        2. As a Returning Visitor, I want to locate their social media links to see how many followers they have on social media to find out what following they have and how legitimate they are.

     -   #### Frequent User Goals
         1. As a Frequent therapy user, I want to be able to book personalised therapy sessions depending on my needs at that time.